 Sustainable Development Advisory Group Terms of Reference (PDF)

-The SD VISta Nature Framework Advisory Group (AG) launched to guide the development of a framework that will outline the key components of a scientifically robust, pragmatic, and scalable methodology.
-The AG will also support the development of the biodiversity methodology for assessing and quantifying the benefits from conservation and restoration activities.
+The SD VISta – Nature Framework Advisory Group (AG) guides the development of a framework that will outline the key components of a scientifically robust, pragmatic, and scalable methodology.
+The AG also supports the development of the biodiversity methodology for assessing and quantifying the benefits from conservation and restoration activities.

-The framework and methodology will be developed under Verra’s Sustainable Development Verified Impact Standard (SD VISta) Program and drive much-needed investment to high-quality, nature-positive efforts, as supported by other nature-related frameworks and initiatives (e.g., Taskforce on Nature-related Financial Disclosures and Science Based Targets Network).
+The framework and methodology is being developed under Verra’s Sustainable Development Verified Impact Standard (SD VISta) Program and will drive much-needed investment to high-quality, nature-positive efforts, as supported by other nature-related frameworks and initiatives.

 SD VISta – Nature Framework Advisory Group Terms of Reference (PDF)